 Reusable cloth items shall be mechanically washed with detergent and mechanically dried after each use.
 The cloth items shall be stored in a dry, clean environment until used.
 Should such items become contaminated directly or indirectly with bodily fluids, the items shall be washed in accordance with standards applicable to hospitals and medical care facilities, at a temperature of 160F or a temperature of 120F with the use of chlorine disinfectant.

-(D) Posting Requirements
+(D) Posting Requirements:

 The following shall be prominently displayed: